MichalSoszko/mdp-workshop/Session 3 - hands-on exercises.md

 </details>

     Note that whenever we call a marco wthin the SQL code in dbt, we need to put it in a double `{{ }}` brackets and pass the variables in quotes.

+## Publish your code to Gitlab and inspect results of CICD

+TODO

+## Review the pipeline execution results with Data Catalog and BI Tool

+TODO